fizzyizzy05/apollo/README.md

-# Apollo.
+# Apollo
 > [!WARNING]
 > Apollo is experimental.
-Use with caution, and stability is not guaranteed at this time.
-Basic things *will* be missing.
-At this time you should only install it if you're willing to help develop and test it.
+Use with caution; stability is not guaranteed at this time and basic things *will* be missing.
+Be prepared to report and help fix bugs.

 Apollo is a bootc image built on top of Arch Linux and GNOME.
 It is designed for gaming, software development and general day to day use for people who want a reliable, up to date and easy to use desktop operating system.
 It is based on the arch-bootc image from bootcrew, with a myriad of included packages and changes for desktop usability.